 Why it is Critical to Get a Bond Reduced to a Low or Personal Bond

 Aside from the sheer misery of being in jail, pretrial release is vital to the outcome of a case for several reasons.
 First, a defendant released on bond will most likely stay employed and provide for the family.
 The fact that the defendant committed no infractions and has kept their job will be essential at sentencing.
 Secondly, communicating and meeting with an attorney is critical to case preparation, defense investigation, and strategy.
 The better prepared a defendant and attorney are, the more likely they will get a favorable resolution.
 Studies have widely proven that defendants who remain on bond consistently get more favorable plea bargains and lenient sentences.

 The Best Hope For a Bond Reduction

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of combined criminal defense experience.
-It is crucial to hire an attorney who has extensive experience arguing for a low or personal bond.
-Judges and prosecutors are aware of our reputation as reputable, reliable attorneys and will trust that our representations in court are credible.
+Hiring an attorney with extensive experience arguing for a low or personal bond is crucial.
+Judges and prosecutors know our reputation as reputable, reliable attorneys and will trust that our representations in court are credible.
 Lesser-known or “general practice” attorneys might be less familiar to judges and prosecutors and will not get the benefit of the doubt.
 If you are facing an upcoming arraignment, give us a call.
 We will explain how a LEWIS & DICKSTEIN, P.L.L.C. defense lawyer can help you get a bond reduction.